-The State Fire Code, which is adopted by the Fire Marshal, requires a person who wishes to construct or erect a temporary membrane structure, tent, or canopy located on state-owned property to obtain a permit from the local fire code official.
+The Fire Marshal is responsible for adopting the State Fire Code (secs.
+3737.82 and 3737.83, not in the bill).
+Currently, the State Fire Code requires a person who wishes to construct or erect a temporary membrane structure, tent, or canopy located on state-owned property to obtain a permit from the local fire code official.
 If the local fire code official does not issue such a permit, the person may obtain the permit from the Fire Marshal (O.A.C.
-1301:7-7-01(E)).
-The act supercedes this State Fire Code provision by instead requiring the Fire Marshal to include a provision in the State Fire Code that directs the Fire Marshal to issue any permit that is required for any temporary membrane structure, tent, or canopy located on state-owned property or used for an event sponsored by a state agency, unless the Fire Marshal directs the person seeking the permit to obtain the permit from the appropriate local fire code official (sec.
+1301:7-7-01(E)). requires the Fire Marshal to include a provision in the State Fire Code that directs the Fire Marshal to issue any permit that is required for any temporary membrane structure, tent, or canopy located on state-owned property or used for an event sponsored by a state agency, unless the Fire Marshal directs the person seeking the permit to obtain the permit from the appropriate local fire code official (sec.
 3737.831).